 For more information about CoRDS, please go to http://www.sanfordresearch.org/specialprograms/cords/aboutcords/

 Chiseko Ikenaga of Washington University at St. Louis recently studied our patient registry and concluded that "The Cure VCP Disease Patient Registry is useful for deepening the understanding of patient daily life."
-Her paper has been published in the Orphanet Journal of Rare Diseases.
-We deeply appreciate the work that she does in helping us develop appropriate clinical outcome measures. https://ojrd.biomedcentral.com/articles/10.1186/s13023-020-01551-0
+Published in the Orphanet Journal of Rare Diseases, this research has helped in the development of the standard of care, patient-centered research, and clinical trial design. https://ojrd.biomedcentral.com/articles/10.1186/s13023-020-01551-0